-This article was last updated Jan 15, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jan 15, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 If you no longer use your credit card and are considering closing it, know how that will impact your credit score and any rewards you’ve earned before you act.